 Consider if the writer partners with top career blogs, leading publications, and has a widespread presence on social media (not just LinkedIn but also Twitter, FB, Instagram) to share their innovative writings and ideas.
 Google the writer’s name, and see what information populates under a general search as well as the “news” tab.
 Consider what the writer is doing to establish a strong presence in the industry through larger involvement on a national or international level.
 Look to see what content they are truly putting out there to showcase their knowledge and value.
 Have they been recognized with awards in their industry for their knowledge?
 How do others view them?
 Are they just writing pointless articles to piggyback on the SEO of other well-established companies?
 Are they trying to “game” the system and build large followings on LinkedIn or build real influence across multiple platforms?

 Read: Don’t Rank Me in the 5 Best Resume Services in Salt Lake City, UT regarding fake reviews of resume writers, as well as Top 10 Resume Writers Fake List – Don’t Rank Me Bro!

 You can also read my true story about how I fought back against fake reviews from a resume competitor Mike Podesto.

-Resume Scams #3: High Influx of Reviews on Third-Party Sites in Proportion to Business Experience
+Resume Scams #3: Too Many Reviews in Proportion to Years in Business

 When looking at recommendations on LinkedIn, be sure to analyze the reviews written and what that other person’s connection is.
 Are they just a friend trying to bolster their friend’s business or are they an actual client?
 Most importantly, double check to make sure that the writer is not having his/her staff/employees write fake testimonials to deceptively market or advertise the company’s brand.
 This is also a deceptive marketing practice and violates Federal Trade Commission Guidelines.